Our focus on gender equality.

 We have a strong focus on gender equality and have put substantial effort into championing the achievements of inspiring and influential women.

-In 2019 we decided to build on the work we'd already done in the area of gender pay and investigate further.
-In some countries, like the United Kingdom, large businesses are required to publicly report on their gender pay gap every year.
-This is not the case in New Zealand.
+In some countries, like Australia and the United Kingdom, big businesses are required to publicly report on their gender pay gap every year.
+While this is not mandatory as yet in New Zealand, we’ve chosen to voluntarily publish our data since 2019.

 Our work.